temporalio/proposals/ruby/phase-1.md

 While some other SDKs combine these two constructs into one with a broader interface we think that these are different enough concepts that deserve first-class separation.
-Otherwise implementing Codecs becomes a tricky task where each Codec needs to be aware of all the DataConverters available.
+Otherwise implementing Codecs becomes a tricky task where each Codec needs to be aware of all the Converters available.